FlexiSpot Theodore Standing Desk Review

 The hand controller has two buttons.
 One for up, one for down.
 If you hold either one down for a moment, the desk will raise to its maximum height or lower to its minimum height correspondingly.

 There are three built-in USB ports (1 USB-C and 2 USB-A) next to the hand controller, and being able to easily charge your phone or device from your desk is a nice bonus.
-On the other hand most desktop power modules have the ports in the rear of the desk where they’re less visible.
-Having the charge ports on the front of the desk make them really easy to reach, but also really easy to bang into, and are a bit unsightly.
+On the other hand, most desktop power modules have the ports in the rear of the desk where they’re less visible.
+Having the charge ports on the front of the desk make them really easy to reach.

 Electric Lifting Base